prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

 % Bind the 'orders' concept to a JSON file
 @bind("orders", "json", "data/orders", "orders.json").

-% Access the data in Datalog rules all_orders(OrderId, CustomerName, Total) :- orders(OrderId, _, CustomerName, _, _, Total, _).
+% Access the data in Vadalog rules all_orders(OrderId, CustomerName, Total) :- orders(OrderId, _, CustomerName, _, _, Total, _).

 @output("all_orders").